 This module is offered to students who have successfully completed LL226 Japanese 3 module or those with good equivalent working knowledge of Japanese.

-The prime aim of this module is to enable students:
+This module aims to enable students:

 - to understand ideas in depth and carry out communication accordingly on a range of familiar social topics